 For most dog lovers, our dogs are our favorite kids.
 While the rest of your pack might sit for school photos every year or the occasional selfie with friends, our dogs tend to get neglected.
 Not because we don’t love them, but because taking a decent photo of a dog can be difficult — even for experienced pet photographers.

 Make sure you’re hiring the right pet photographer

 Great pet photography can be expensive and unfortunately the time we have to share with our beloved pets is often all too fleeting.
-And, as having our dogs photographed by a professional pet photographer or famous pet photographer isn’t something that most people do all that often, it’s all that much more important to ensure that you are hiring the right photographer.
+And, as having our dogs photographed by a professional pet photographer isn’t something that most people do all that often, it’s all that much more important to ensure that you are hiring the right photographer.

 When considering which photographer to hire to capture your dog it helps to know what information to look for on the photographer’s website and what questions to ask when interviewing them prior to your session.

 Part of the process of shopping for a pet photographer is just doing due diligence.
 You want to make sure that a photographer will do a good job.
 But more importantly, you want to make sure that the photographer’s methods and style are a good fit for you and your dog.